AguaClara/HRS-Flow-Recycle-DEPRECATED/HRS Plate Settlers Report Three_commented.md

 **[As of April 24 the links are still dead.
 Please address them!]**[-Addressed LM]

+**[Please include in this document the operation and design of the tank of the HRS by updating the Methods and adding a Manual section]**

 ## Results
 (We have not yet performed any tests, but we will be doing tests in the coming weeks for which we will show results in future report).